Why Southern Cross was Cancelled

 The Super Dimension Cavalry Southern Cross is best known among anime fans as the series adapted into the second saga of the Robotech franchise.
 In Japan, Southern Cross is part of the “Super Dimension” series, a set of unrelated shows with emphasis on war, love, and transforming robots.
 Of the three shows that sport the “Super Dimension” moniker, the other two being The Super Dimension Fortress Macross and Super Dimension Century Orguss, Southern Cross was the least successful.
 Originally intended to run for 39 episodes, the network cut the series down to 23 halfway through its initial run due to low ratings.
 For years, fans blamed the series receiving a poor time slot for the lack of interest, however, on further investigation; Southern Cross suffered from a slew of production issues long before the first episode even premiered on Japanese TVs in April of 1984.
 From a hectic production cycle, to poor merchandising, and even just being in the wrong place at the wrong time, Southern Cross faced an onslaught of poor decisions and unfortunate circumstances that would earn the series its eventual infamy.

-From the start of pre-production to its TV broadcast, issues plagued Southern Cross and the team working on it.
 Pre-production began with a concept from controversial artist Aki Uchiyama, known for his pornographic comics focusing on lolicon and diaper fetish material.
 Uchiyama devised a premise for a comedy set in the future that parodied historical figures.
 The main characters were three little girls, with Uchiyama basing the main girl, Jeanne, after Joan of Arc.
 Early in development, Tatsunoko began to feel uneasy about the premise and disliked the art Uchiyama had presented to them.
 The team decided that in order for the show to be successful, it would have to be closer in line with popular anime trends.
 This meant dropping the comedy aspect and aging the main characters up by ten years.
-Uchiyama was dropped from the production team and wasn’t credited in the final project.
+Uchiyama was dropped from the production team and wasn’t credited in the final project

 However, his contributions are still apparent in the main character’s name remaining as Jeanne, the main cast all having European names, and the character design for Lana Isavia resembling a character from his comic “Abunai Chaidoru.”
 Following Uchiyama’s departure, the series was titled Science Fiction Sengoku Saga, and the setting was changed to a futuristic imagining of feudal Japan.
 The concept seemed to take cues from the sci-fi fantasy series Aura Battler Dunbine, which premiered in February of 1983 and ran until January of ‘84.
 Tatsunoko even hired Dunbine’s character designer, Tomonori Kogawa, to create and recontextualize character designs for the series.
-The design for the Garm armor, worn in the series by the Glorie Military Police, bears striking resemblance to samurai armor, most likely due to being designed during this stage in development.
 Unfortunately, just as production began to make headway, another issue arose.
 Dunbine’s medieval setting didn’t resonate with Japanese audiences when it first aired, which is why part way into the series the setting was changed to present day Earth.
-With that in mind, Tatsunoko’s sponsors were reluctant to invest in the Sengoku Saga project, forcing Tatsunoko to change the series from science-fantasy to pure science fiction.
+At the same time, plastic model manufacturer Imai expressed dislike for the concept and suggested the addition of a giant robot.
+To appease their sponsors, Tatsunoko was forced to change the premise from science-fantasy to pure science-fiction.
+With the series now taking a purely science-fiction approach, sponsor Big West allowed Tatsunoko to use their Super-Dimension moniker.

 During pre-production, producer and then Tatsunoko president Kenji Yoshida wanted as much work done in-house as possible.
 Yoshida hired a group called Ammonite, a subsidiary of Tatsunoko, to design the robots and vehicles for the series.
 The artists from Ammonite who were assigned to work on Southern Cross were mostly storyboard artists and key animators with little to no experience designing intricate transforming robots.
 As a result, the mecha designs in Southern Cross are among the most underwhelming and impractical of their time, or at least in the burgeoning real robot genre immersing the world of TV anime.
 While in transport mode, Jeanne’s Sparta hovertank lacks a canopy leaving the pilot completely exposed as it slowly traverses the battlefield.
 The tanks do eventually get canopies, but only after they are deployed in outer space.
 Once the Sparta transforms into robot mode, it properly conceals the pilot.
 Unfortunately, this transformation then reveals the robot’s unremarkable design with its black and gray rectangle of a body with a head that lacks any of the personality seen in other mecha designs of the time.
 As boring as the design for the Sparta is, the worst design in the series has to be for the Logan fighter plane piloted by Mary Angel.
 The Logan, despite taking the form of a fighter jet in flight mode, transforms into a robot best described as ‘what if a speedboat had arms and legs.’
 The fatal error of the Logan’s design is the absence of a head, as it instead uses the nose and cockpit of the plane as its face, similar to the Gerwalk mode used by the Valkyries in Macross.
 However, in Gerwalk mode, the Valkyrie still operates much like a plane only utilizing its limbs for additional maneuverability and greater weapon access.